practicalli/clojure/docs/leiningen/profile.md

 > probably just need a few examples typically added to the different profile files

 #### Project profiles

   Define one or more profiles specific to the project.
-Typically done to seperate configuration for different parts of the development lifecycle, eg. dev, test, production
+Typically done to separate configuration for different parts of the development lifecycle, eg. dev, test, production

 The example below adds a "dummy-data" resources directory during development and a dependency upon "expectations" that's only used for tests/development.